ariya-azamatova/Distributional-Analysis-of-Greco-Latin-Formatives/README.md

 ## Overview

 The goal of this project is to provide a reproducible workflow for the distributional analysis of Greco-Latin terminological units across three languages.
-The analysis is based on data from the ELEMENTА GRECO-LATINA: DICTIONARIUM (2026).
+The analysis is based on data from the ELEMENTА GRECO-LATINA: DICTIONARIUM (Azamatova, Suleimenova).

 The provided scripts generate: